Muttart Conservatory

-The Muttart Conservatory (/məˈtɑːrt/) is a botanical garden located in the North Saskatchewan river valley, across from the downtown core in Edmonton, Alberta, Canada.
+The Muttart Conservatory (/məˈtɑːrt/) is a botanical garden in the North Saskatchewan River valley, across from the downtown core in Edmonton, Alberta, Canada.
 One of the best-known landmarks of Edmonton, the conservatory consists of three city-operated greenhouses, public gardens, as well as four feature pyramids for display of plant species found across three biomes, with the fourth pyramid hosting a seasonal display.
 A fifth minor skylight pyramid lights up the central foyer.

 A donation from the Gladys and Merrill Muttart Foundation provided momentum for the conservatory's construction, with the remaining funding supplied by the Government of Alberta and the City of Edmonton.
 The conservatory is staffed and operated by the Edmonton Parks and Recreation Department.

 Architecture

 The conservatory's unusual structure, designed by architect Peter Hemingway, is composed of four glassed pyramids built around a central service core.
 The two larger pyramids are 660 m2 in area, and the two medium-sized ones are 410 m2 in size.
 Three of the pyramids are devoted to displays of plants from the tropical, temperate, and arid regions respectively, the fourth being used for shows that change with the seasons and which feature massed displays of ornamental flowering plants.